liamscarratt-cloud/liamscarratt-cloud.github.io/_pages/teaching.md

 I take on a small number of students each term to ensure I can provide dedicated, high-quality support.
 To make sure my teaching style is the right fit for your child's goals, I offer a complimentary 15-minute phone or video consultation.
 We can discuss their current progress, where they are getting stuck, and how we can build their confidence.

+---

+**What my university students say:**

+> *"Liam is a very kind and professional teacher.
+He always encourages me no matter whether I answer a question right or wrong - he makes me want to keep studying chemistry."*

+> *"Liam always helped me when I didn’t know how to start a question.
+He was patient and encouraged me to ask questions.
+Even though chemistry was not my strongest subject, I could understand the topics through his explanations - he explains things in really great detail.”*

+> *"The relaxed atmosphere made it easier to ask questions and stay motivated, and I found myself improving much faster than I expected."*

+> *"Liam is the best part of this course, with passion and knowledge."*

+---

 To check availability or schedule a quick chat, please [get in touch](mailto:liamscarratt@gmail.com).